bleroy/3d-junkyard/Decent800/readme.md

 ## Current version

-The current revision of the Decent 800 keyboard is: rev. 2.
+The current revision of the Decent 800 keyboard is: rev. 3M.
+There's an older revision that can take low-profile switches and printed adapters for vintage key caps that I'm not covering in this readme.

 ## Can I buy one?